martinmcclintock/simple-project/README.md

 # simple-project
-Simple project used for testing out reelase process on OSSRH
+Simple Maven project used for testing out release process on OSSRH